experimentarium/times/docs/part-1/05-times-optimisation.md

 Recall that the full capacity must be in place by the milestone year, in order to allow activity to be constant over the period.
-For example, if the period length $D_t$ is 20 years, the investments start already 19 years before the milestone year, and can thus start *even before theprevious milestone year*.
+For example, if the period length $D_t$ is 20 years, the investments start already 19 years before the milestone year, and can thus start *even before the previous milestone year.
-*If the investment costs are changing over time, it is clear that in such cases the costs will not be accounted in a realistic way, because the investment cost data is taken from the start year of each investment step.*
+If the investment costs are changing over time, it is clear that in such cases the costs will not be accounted in a realistic way, because the investment cost data is taken from the start year of each investment step.*